UNINETTSigma2/documentation/getting_help/how_to_write_good_support_requests.md

 point to a different place (their home folder) and we will have to look up your username and it's an extra step that we would prefer to avoid.

+## Upload files to an easy access directory

+If you need to provide any files within your ticket, you either can upload them as an attachment inside the email or, in case they are too big to be attached, a new directory under `/cluster/work/support/` with your username can be created.
+Then, copy all files to this new directory and please, remember to remove them when they are not relevant anymore (e.g the analysis is complete and the ticket is solved).

+Creating a directory under `/cluster/work/support/` makes our job easier as this directory is easier to navigate than your own personal / project directory and will contain only relevant files to the issue being tackled.

 ## Describe the original problem and intent (The XY problem)